-Teachers and teaching assistants have been trained in using Zones Of Regulation and the use of these are embedded in our daily school life, with children being able to use them to indicate how they are feeling.
+Teachers and teaching assistants have been trained in using Zones Of Regulation and the use of these are embedded in our daily school life, with children being able to use them to indicate when they are not feeling secure or happy.
 Extra interventions are given to those children who could benefit from extra help with regulating their emotions - in groups or individually as appropriate.